Sutherland Lab

 Latticework and Slime

-Keats Conley created this video about appendicularians for a session titled "Artisitc Pathways to Scientific Understanding" at the 2015 CERF meeting.
+Keats Conley created this video about appendicularians for a session titled "Artisitc Pathways to Scientific Understanding" at a CERF meeting.
 The content is also on exhibit at UO's Charleston Marine Life Museum in Charleston, OR.

 Jellies of Oregon Pocket Field Guide